 initial components in the boot environment.

-service are routed to the already running app.
-If the app terminates,
+to that application.
+Subsequent requests are routed to the already running

-startup.
-The list of components to run at startup is contained in the
+The table of which components implement which services is contained in the

 Layer 3: basemgr